Arthur Rimbaud: Life with Verlaine (1871–1875)

-In late June 1873, Verlaine returned to Paris alone, but quickly began to mourn Rimbaud's absence.
+In late June 1873, Verlaine returned to Paris alone but quickly began to mourn Rimbaud's absence.
 On 8 July he telegraphed Rimbaud, asking him to come to the Grand Hôtel Liégeois in Brussels.
 The reunion went badly, they argued continuously, and Verlaine took refuge in heavy drinking.
 On the morning of 10 July, Verlaine bought a revolver and ammunition.
 About 16:00, "in a drunken rage", he fired two shots at Rimbaud, one of them wounding the 18-year-old in the left wrist.

 Rimbaud initially dismissed the wound as superficial but had it dressed at the St-Jean hospital nevertheless.
 He did not immediately file charges, but decided to leave Brussels.
 About 20:00, Verlaine and his mother accompanied Rimbaud to the Gare du Midi railway station.
 On the way, by Rimbaud's account, Verlaine "behaved as if he were insane".
-Fearing that Verlaine, with pistol in pocket, might shoot him again, Rimbaud "ran off" and "begged a policeman to arrest him".
+Fearing that Verlaine, with a pistol in the pocket, might shoot him again, Rimbaud "ran off" and "begged a policeman to arrest him".
 Verlaine was charged with attempted murder, then subjected to a humiliating medico-legal examination.
 He was also interrogated about his correspondence with Rimbaud and the nature of their relationship.
 The bullet was eventually removed on 17 July and Rimbaud withdrew his complaint.
 The charges were reduced to wounding with a firearm, and on 8 August 1873 Verlaine was sentenced to two years in prison.

 Rimbaud returned home to Charleville and completed his prose work Une Saison en Enfer ("A Season in Hell")—still widely regarded as a pioneering example of modern Symbolist writing.
-In the work it is widely interpreted that he refers to Verlaine as his "pitiful brother" (frère pitoyable) and the "mad virgin" (vierge folle), and to himself as the "hellish husband" (l'époux infernal), and described their life together as a "domestic farce" (drôle de ménage).
+In the work, it is widely interpreted that he refers to Verlaine as his "pitiful brother" (frère pitoyable) and the "mad virgin" (vierge folle), and to himself as the "hellish husband" (l'époux infernal), and described their life together as a "domestic farce" (drôle de ménage).

 In 1874, he returned to London with the poet Germain Nouveau.
 They lived together for three months while he put together his groundbreaking Illuminations, a collection of prose poems, although he eventually did not see it through publication (it only got published in 1886, without the author's knowledge).